Q.Do I need a referral for cataract surgery?

 Q.Can I drive after my procedure?
 How long before I can return to work?

 No, you cannot drive home.
-A mild tranquilizer (Temazepam) is given and driving is forbidden under the influence.
+A mild sedative (Temazepam) is given and driving is forbidden under the influence.
 You will usually feel a little sleepy after surgery, your eyes will water and will want to close.

 You can not drive until you have been seen by the surgeon the day after your procedure and had the plastic shields removed.